 What Makes Tap Water Safe or Unsafe?

 So, why does tap water get such a bad rap?
 Well, cities pull public water from open sources of water.
-To get to your taps, it needs to pass through a central plumbing system.
-At several different points during collection and transfer, there’s a chance different contaminants could find their way into water supplied this way.
+To get to your taps, it passes through a central plumbing system.
+At several different points during collection and transfer, there’s a chance that different contaminants could find their way in.
 These contaminants come from a variety of sources including sewage treatment plants, septic systems, wildlife, storm runoff, wastewater discharges, oils or gases, agricultural pesticides, hard scale, or copper and lead piping.

-However, cities don’t just take tap water directly from open sources and pipe it into your home.
 Governments are responsible for making sure tap water is safe before it ever gets to you.
 To do this, all tap water undergoes a variety of treatments, including adding chemical compounds like chlorine and ammonia to clean the water and filter out acidity and contaminants.
-Cities ensure their water passes yearly inspections to make sure their tap water filtration process is working as it should be.
+Cities ensure their water passes yearly inspections and that their tap water filtration process is always working properly.

 Where Does Tap Water Come From?